 Your full gallery will be delivered between 2 and 6 weeks later this is usually dependant on what my work load looks like and the time of year - did I mentioned I am a single mum. school holidays can really put a spanner in the works particularly when you are lovingly hand editing each and every image.

-If you opted for a birth video your film will delivered between 6 and 12 weeks as ensuring your birth film is absolutely perfect does take some time.
+If you opted for a birth video your film will delivered between 12 weeks and 12 months depending on the package you have chosen and what kind of detail you want in your film.
+I will be ensuring your birth film is absolutely perfect and that does take some time.

 I truly believe that your stunning images should be avaliable to enjoy, this means not having them sat on a harddrive in the back closet or stuck on your phone.
 I love nothing more than watching my kids page through albums full of images detailing so much of their lives giggling and asking constantly "Is this me?"